microsoft/nni/docs/ExperimentConfig.md

     If users use ssh key to login remote machine, could set __sshKeyPath__ in config file. __sshKeyPath__ is the path of ssh key file, which should be valid.

-	Note: if users set passwd and sshKeyPath simultaneously, nni will try passwd.
+	Note: if users set passwd and sshKeyPath simultaneously, NNI will try passwd.

   * __passphrase__